 Right now, Gabriela Rodriguez Garcia wants to wrap-up our interview.
 She has friends to meet, a Spanish play to see at the Angela Peralta, photos to take for her painting classes, a historic novel to read and she has some short stories she wants to write.
 My sixty minutes were up and as I watched her depart her beloved restored ruin I was left with this observation; Gabriela lives each and every day with a passionate serenity.

-(Casa Garcia houses the restaurants El Presidio and Compañia Minera, the upscale Mexican cantina.
+[Casa Garcia houses the restaurants El Presidio and Compañia Minera, the upscale Mexican cantina.
 It’s located on Niños Heroes and Mariano Escobedo in Centro.
-If you would like to read reviews and updates on these restaurants, please click here.)
+If you would like to learn more about the history of Casa Garcia please click here. ]

 [The great artist died on August 15, 2023.]
 Antonio López Saenz was born in Mazatlan in 1936.
 He is perhaps Sinaloa’s most famous living artist and sculptor.
 He graciously agreed to an interview with the host of Artists Studios, Cecilia Sánchez Duarte.
 Of course this is not the first time Maestro has been interviewed, but it is the first time he’s allowed his originals to be reproduced digitally, or via giclee printing.
 All under the watchful marketing eye of his nephew, Victor Manuel López de la Paz.
 The artist spoke to Cecilia about his early life (he left Mazatlan for Mexico City when he was 15) and the great masters who influenced him.
 He also gives advice to all young artists: travel, be open, surround yourself with culture, and keep on being inspired.
 Antonio López Saenz still paints every single day.
 The conversation between Antonio and Cecilia is so warm, intimate and animated that to distill a section of it into English would be like ripping a finished canvass in half.
 This dialogue must remain whole.
 Besides, his work does not require a translation, it flows directly to your heart.